weboverhauls/accessible-html5-video-player/README.md

 ## Feedback and Contributions
 If you experience any errors or if you have ideas for improvement, please feel free to open an issue or send a pull request.

-You can also follow and contact the PayPal Accessibility team on Twitter: [@PayPalInclusive](https://twitter.com/paypalinclusive)
+~~You can also follow and contact the PayPal Accessibility team on Twitter: [@PayPalInclusive](https://twitter.com/paypalinclusive)~~ No longer exists.

 ## Authors
 The original authors of this project are: